Shocking Solutions to Bear Conflicts *

 How Much Voltage?

-You can't have too much, only too little.
 Bears have heavy fur, very thick skin, a high tolerance for pain and heavy foot pads that minimize grounding.
 This is one reason that an alternating ground wire configuration is recommended.
-Because they have big thick fur coats and insulating layers of fat, the latest recommendations suggest a minimum of 6,000 volts to effectively shock a black bear.
+Because bears have big thick fur coats the latest recommendations suggest a minimum of 6,000 volts to effectively shock a black bear.

 Components of an Electric fence